jacqueline-walsh/Game_of_Thrones_Battle_Chart/README.md

 - each chart checked for linking of all graphs to synchronise data and interation.
 - Force layout chart could prove to be difficult for the a user to navigate but for now has been left available for mobile.
 - all images have been set for responsive and tested to be correct and all include alt tags for screen readability
-- The site has also been tested using the W3C valiation tester W3C_Validation
+- The site has also been tested using the W3C valiation tester W3C_Validation for both HTML5 and CSS3.
+See [supporting file](https://github.com/jacqueline-walsh/Game_of_Thrones_Battle_Chart/tree/master/supporting_files)

 ## Issue List